Skip to main content

 Biography

-Dr. Rengong (Alex) Zhang’s research uses big data to study workplace safety, labor, and capital market issues.
-He has recently published in the Journal of Finance and Quantitative Analysis, Organization Science, Journal of Operations Management, Review of Quantitative Finance and Accounting, and European Accounting Review.
-His research has been covered by media outlets such as S&P Global and National Affairs.
+Professor Rengong (Alex) Zhang’s research uses big data to study workplace safety, labour and capital market issues.
+He has been published in the Journal of Finance and Quantitative Analysis, Organization Science, the Journal of Operations Management, the Review of Quantitative Finance and Accounting, and the European Accounting Review.
+As well, he has received funding from SSHRC and the University Grant Council of Hong Kong.

 Publications during the last 7 years